renchap/graphs-on-rails/README.md

 # Graphs on Rails

 Graphs on Rails is a WebUI to display all your monitoring graphs.
-It can handle data from different sources (named Data Providers.
+It can handle data from different sources (named Data Providers).

-You can look at a demo here : http://graphs-on-rails.renchap.com/
+You can look at [a demo here](http://graphs-on-rails.renchap.com/)

 The application is written in Ruby, using the Ruby on Rails 3 framework (currently in bêta).
 The graphs rendering is done using the Flot Javascript library and jQuery.